kokjp1/Gamescout/README.md

 ## Short introduction

 GameScout is the go-to app for gamers looking to discover their next favorite game.
 With powerful filters and search options, users can easily find games that match their preferences.
-Whether you're into fast-paced shooters, deep RPGs, or relaxing indie titles, GameScouter helps you explore a world of possibilities.
+Whether you're into fast-paced shooters, deep RPGs, or relaxing indie titles, GameScout helps you explore a world of possibilities.

 Beyond discovery, GameScout also offers personalized features like profiles and bookmarks.
 Users can save games they want to play later, build a collection of favorites, and keep track of exciting new releases.
-With GameScouter, finding and organizing your next gaming adventure has never been easier.
+With GameScout, finding and organizing your next gaming adventure has never been easier.

 ## Installation guide